duanjunhyq/snakemake_demo/README.md

-# Snakeake: How to install and use
+# Snakemake: How to install and use